Active Directory Installation with DNS and DHCP Configuration - Part 3

 Installation and Configuration of DHCP Server

-2. On server Manager, Click on Role, and then on right pane click on add roles
+2. On server Manager, click on “Role”.
+On the main window, click on add roles

 3. Click next on the Add Roles Wizard dialog